microsoft/qsharp/katas/content/nonlocal_games/index.md

     "title": "Conclusion"
 })

 Congratulations!
-In this kata you learned how to communicate using quantum entanglement in nonlocal quantum games.
+In this kata you learned how to use quantum entanglement in nonlocal quantum games to get results that are better than any classical strategy can offer.